evilspacepirate/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

 .. index:: -j

-Since there is no ambiguity as to which switches should be used, files can be compiled in parallel (through the usual :option:`-j` switch) and this can be done while maximizing the use of CPUs (compared to launching multiple *GPRbuild* commands in parallel).
+Since there is no ambiguity as to which switches should be used, individual compilations, binds and links can be performed in parallel (through the usual :option:`-j` switch) and this can be done while maximizing the use of CPUs (compared to launching multiple *GPRbuild* commands in parallel).
+The -j option can control parallelization of compilation, binding, and linking separately with -jc, -jb, and -jl variants accordingly.

 .. _Syntax_of_aggregate_projects: